inlavigo/gg_json/README.md

 # gg_json

-The `gg_json` package is a versatile tool designed for ease of use when working with JSON files, allowing users to effortlessly write or read values.
+ChatGPT The `gg_json` package is a versatile tool designed for ease of use when working with JSON files, allowing users to effortlessly write or read values.

 By simply providing a path formatted as `a/b/c/value`, the package automatically